About Meadowlark Psychology

 Meadowlark Psychology was founded on the belief that young people deserve to be taken seriously, listened to carefully, and supported in ways that respect their individuality and identity.

-Nathan McNamara is an Educational and Developmental Psychologist (Registrar) and an APS Board-approved Supervisor.
-He is currently Head of Psychological Services at Ruyton Girls’ School.
-Prior to this role, Nathan worked for four years as a school psychologist at St Michael’s Grammar School.
+Nathan McNamara is an Educational and Developmental Psychologist (Registrar) and APS Board-approved Supervisor.
+He is Head of Psychological Services at Ruyton Girls’ School, and previously worked for four years as a school psychologist at St Michael’s Grammar School.

-Nathan works from a neuroaffirming and inclusive framework and aims to provide a supportive and respectful space for neurodivergent young people, LGBTQIA+ clients, and individuals from diverse cultural backgrounds.
-Care is guided by curiosity, respect, and a commitment to understanding each client’s individual context.
+For school-aged clients, Nathan’s background in education allows him to work constructively with families and schools while keeping the young person’s voice and needs central.
+He works from a neuroaffirming and inclusive framework, and aims to provide a respectful space for neurodivergent young people, LGBTQIA+ clients, and individuals from diverse cultural backgrounds.

-Meadowlark Psychology is Nathan’s private practice; a space where young people can develop greater self-understanding, confidence, and clarity about what matters to them, and build the confidence to navigate life’s challenges while remaining true to themselves.
+Meadowlark Psychology is Nathan’s private practice: a space for young people to build self-understanding, confidence, and clarity about what matters to them.